 - the Global Maritime Energy Efficiency Partnerships Project (GloMEEP) (completed)

-- Global Maritime Technology Cooperation Centre Network Project
+- Global Maritime Technology Cooperation Centre Network (GMN) Project

 - GreenVoyage2050 Project - a partnership project between the Government of Norway and IMO aiming to transform the shipping industry towards a lower carbon future.